Why get a Home Survey Report?

-Edward Watson offer 2 types of RICS Home Surveys to property buyers.
+Edward Watson Associates offer two types of RICS Home Survey Reports to property buyers

 The Report use a traffic light system to rate the condition of each element of the building, including advice on defects/repairs and maintenance considerations.

-The Building Survey (formerly called a structural survey) offers the best value for money if you’re dealing with a large, older or run-down property, a building that is unusual or altered, or if you’re planning major works.
+The Home Survey Level 3 Service (formerly called a Building Survey or a Structural Survey) offers the best value for money if you’re dealing with a large, older (pre 1850) or run-down property, a building that is unusual or altered, or if you’re planning major works.

 It does not provide a valuation, however a valuation can be included if necessary at a modest additional cost.